pc9795/ds-algo-java/notes/gfg/ds/6_hashing.md

-Hashing is an improvement over Direct Access Table.
 The idea is to use hash function that converts a given key to a smaller number and uses the small number as index in a table called hash table.

 **Properties of a good hash function**
 * Efficiently computable